AugustinJose1221/Internship/README.md

 <img src="Test/img/test.jpg">

 ```
-The input image is loaded using opencv functions.
+The input image is loaded using OpenCV functions.
 All operations on the image is done as a numpy
 array.
 ```